Ada-Developers-Academy/core-unit-1/fundamentals-recap/practice-conditionals-recap.md

 ##### !hint

-The is_account_member variable is a Boolean.
+The `is_account_member` variable is a Boolean.
+Also, discover the differences between the options by reading the conditionals very carefully, even character by character.

 ##### !end-hint